What Is OSHA?

 What Rights Do Employees Have Under OSHA?

-- Work under conditions that don't pose a serious threat to your health and safety
+- Work under conditions that don't pose a serious threat to your health and safety.

-- Notify your employer about workplace hazards without fear of retaliation or discrimination
+- Notify your employer about workplace hazards without fear of retaliation or discrimination.

-- File a safety and health complaint with OSHA confidentially
+- File a safety and health complaint with OSHA confidentially.

-- Take part in an OSHA inspection, directly or through a representative
+- Take part in an OSHA inspection directly or through a representative.

-- Speak in private with the OSHA inspector
+- Speak in private with the OSHA inspector.

-- See any OSHA citation issued to your employer, posted in plain sight
+- See any OSHA citation issued to your employer, posted in plain sight.

-- Have those violations corrected by the date on the citation
+- Have those violations corrected by the date on the citation.

-- Receive copies of your medical records for work-related incidents or conditions
+- Receive copies of your medical records for work-related incidents or conditions.

-- Receive copies of test results that measure hazards in your workplace
+- Receive copies of test results that measure hazards in your workplace.

-- File a complaint with OSHA if your employer retaliates against you as an OSHA whistleblower (including firing you, laying you off, failing to hire or rehire, blacklisting, demoting, denying overtime or promotion, reassigning to a position that affects prospects for promotion, reducing pay or hours, denying benefits, imposing discipline, intimidating you, or making threats)
+- File a whistleblower complaint with OSHA if your employer retaliates against you as an OSHA whistleblower (including firing you, laying you off, failing to hire or rehire, blacklisting, demoting, denying overtime or promotion, reassigning to a position that affects prospects for promotion, reducing pay or hours, denying benefits, imposing discipline, intimidating you, or making threats).

-And under certain conditions, you also have the right to refuse hazardous work.
+Under certain conditions, you also have the right to refuse hazardous work.
 But all the following must be met in good faith:

 - The danger needs to be so immediate that waiting for an OSHA inspection isn't practical.
 In other words, any reasonable person would conclude you shouldn't continue working while waiting for OSHA to confirm the threat.